Sequoia sempervirens: Cultivation and uses

 The Yurok people, who occupied the region before European settlement, regularly burned ground cover in redwood forests to bolster tanoak populations from which they harvested acorns, to maintain forest openings, and to boost populations of useful plant species such as those for medicine or basketmaking.

 Extensive logging of redwoods began in the early nineteenth century.
 The trees were felled by ax and saw onto beds of tree limbs and shrubs to cushion their fall.
 Stripped of their bark, the logs were transported to mills or waterways by oxen or horse.
 Loggers then burned the accumulated tree limbs, shrubs, and bark.
 The repeated fires favored secondary forests of primarily redwoods as redwood seedlings sprout readily in burned areas.
 The introduction of steam engines let crews drag logs through long skid trails to nearby railroads, furthering the reach of loggers beyond the land near rivers previously used to transport trees.
 This method of harvesting, however, disturbed large amounts of soil, producing secondary-growth forests of species other than redwood such as Douglas-fir, grand fir, and western hemlock.
 After World War II, trucks and tractors gradually replaced steam engines, giving rise to two harvesting approaches: clearcutting and selection harvesting.
 Clearcutting involved felling all the trees in a particular area.
 It was encouraged by tax laws that exempted all standing timber from taxation if 70% of trees in the area were harvested.
-Selection logging, by contrast, called for the removal 25% to 50% of mature trees in the hopes that the remaining trees would allow for future growth and reseeding.
+Selection logging, by contrast, called for the removal of 25% to 50% of mature trees in the hopes that the remaining trees would allow for future growth and reseeding.
 This method, however, encouraged growth of other tree species, converting redwood forests into mixed forests of redwood, grand fir, Sitka spruce, and western hemlock.
 Moreover, the trees left standing were often felled by windthrow; that is, they were often blown over by the wind.